SJ23 Tech Tip F10, (Updated 2024-11-11)

 of them recommend using an open turnbuckle that is locked with SS wire since a roller furler has been known to unscrew a

-barrel turnbuckle that was locked.
+locked barrel type turnbuckle.
 "Nasty that would be."

 An open turnbuckle sheds water & debris where a barrel turnbuckle can trap